 The Planning and Development (Solar Safeguarding Zone) Regulations 2022 set out 43 Solar Safeguarding Zones (SSZs) which are areas around airports, aerodromes or helipads in which there is a potential for glint or glare from solar panels to impact aviation safety.
 A square metre limit on rooftop solar panels applies within these zones to all classes of development other than houses.
 The SSZs are available for viewing here: Solar Safeguarding Zones Map

 Copies of the Planning and Development Act 2000 (Exempted Development) (No. 3) Regulations 2022 and the supporting Planning and Development (Solar Safeguarding Zone) Regulations 2022 are available on the Irish Statute Book website.

-Dublin Housing Task Force data (2020) is now available on Myplan.ie.
+Dublin Housing Task Force data (2021) is available in the Myplan.ie map gallery.
 Further information is available at www.housing.gov.ie

 Unfinished Housing Survey data (2020) is now available on Myplan.ie.
 Further information is available at https://www.gov.ie/en/service/d34c2-unfinished-housing-developments/

 Groundwater flood data has been added to Myplan.ie.
 This data was prepared by Geological Survey Ireland (GSI), Department of Communication, Climate Action and Environment, in collaboration with Trinity College Dublin and the Institute of Technology Carlow for the GWFlood Project, 2016 – 2019.

 The maps were prepared in order to address the deficit of groundwater flood data and to assist stakeholders to make scientifically informed decisions regarding groundwater flood risk in Ireland.
 The maps do not, and are not intended to, constitute advice.
 Professional or specialist advice should be sought before taking, or refraining from, any action on the basis of the flood maps.